Improving Handwritten Text Recognition via 3D Attention and Multi-Scale Training: Methodology

 \section{Methodology}

-As shown in Fig.~\ref{nn}, the proposed network includes three parts, i.e., the convolutional neural network (CNN), the 3D attention module and the features integration block.
-In the CNN, the hybrid attention module (HAM) \cite{wang2022fast} is used and each convolutional layer is equipped with the bath normalization \cite{ioffe2015batch}.
-For the outputs of the CNN, we employ a multi-scale framing strategy to extract different solutions.
+As shown in Fig.~\ref{nn}, the proposed network includes three parts, i.e., the convolutional neural network (CNN), the 3D attention module and the features fusion block.
+In the CNN, the hybrid attention module (HAM) \cite{wang2022fast} is used and each convolutional layer is equipped with the batch normalization \cite{ioffe2015batch}.
+For the outputs of the CNN, we use a multi-scale framing strategy to extract different solutions.
 In this section, we elaborate on the details of the 3D attention module and the global-local context information.
-Moreover, the training pipeline based on the CTC loss and the CE loss is also shown.
+Moreover, the multi-scale training pipeline is also shown.